YunYunFan Garage Kit Guide

 Airbrushing Technique[edit]

-if you are new to airbrushing, practice with water in the cup. press the trigger down first before pulling back or else you get splatter.
+If you are new to airbrushing, practice with water in the cup. press the trigger down first before pulling back or else you will splatter.

-then put on your respirator, goggles and gloves. check for respirator fit by doing negative and positive pressure test. if you smell paint, you're doing something wrong.
+Put on your respirator, goggles and gloves, check for respirator fit by doing negative and positive pressure test.
+If you smell paint, you're doing something wrong.

 Next practice on disposable plastic spoons.

 Spray 3 to 7 cm away from the object in short 1 second bursts.
 For larger objects, you can spray further away with 10 to 15 second bursts.
-You'll eventually get a feel for how far you should be away from the object after a while.
+You'll eventually get a feel for how far you should be away from the object after a bit of practice.

 Primer[edit]

 Once you're confident in your airbrushing technique, it's time to prime your pieces. use the airbrushing technique I mentioned above.
-Always use WHITE primer. why? because primer color bleeds through the final paint. so if you use grey, your pieces would look dead and grey. it's not so important for darker colors but for any light colors, it'll show.
+Always use WHITE primer.
+Why?
+Because primer color bleeds through the final paint, So if you use grey, your pieces would look dead and grey.
+It is not so important for darker colors but for any light colors, it'll show up.

-so why do you see so many grey pieces online? because it's easy to see the details and/or where you fucked up sanding.
-At best, I'd put on grey primer, repair sanding errors and strip the gray primer.
+Why do you see so many grey pieces online?
+Because it's easy to see the details and/or where you fucked up sanding.
+The only use case for grey primer is to see where you screwed up sanding, which you will have to remove later.

 Base coats[edit]